TURTING-BO/CPNs-Attack-Tolerance/README.md

 ### Modules

-In this case study, there are mainly four modules including directory, patient, doctor and cloud.
+In this case study, there are mainly four modules including *directory*, patient, doctor and cloud.
     The directory module receives query requests before responding to them.
     The patient or doctor modules read or write records, where a patient can only read his/her own information